Darwin in a lab: Coral evolution tweaked for global warming

 The advantage of planting stronger corals is that after a generation or two, they should spread their traits naturally, without much human intervention.

 Over the next several years, the Hawaii scientists will place selectively bred coral back into Kaneohe Bay and observe their behavior.
-Van Oppen and her colleagues have already put some corals with modified symbiotic algae back on the Great Barrier Reef.
+Van Oppen and her colleagues have already put some selectively bred hybrid corals — where the eggs of one species are fertilized by the sperm of another — back on the Great Barrier Reef.

 With the world's oceans continuing to warm, scientists say they are up against the clock to save reefs.

-Note: This story has been corrected to show that van Oppen's team has planted hybrid corals — not corals with modified symbiotic algae — on the Great Barrier Reef.